 Last option, which can help prevent overload of incoming text messages is configuring the number of daily messages that can be sent.
 Facebook sets this as unlimited by default which is how it should be as restricting the number would mean that you could miss important messages or notifications from Facebook.

 An alternate method for receiving messages via SMS is through Gmail.
 As long as your friends have your mobile number, they can send you instant messages via SMS as long as they don’t exceed their daily SMS credit quota.
 Here’s how it works: every time you send an SMS message, your credit ( initially 50 ) decreases by one.
 When you receive a response to your message in chat, you get 5 credits back.
-Maximum amount of credit can only be 50 per day.
+The maximum amount of credit can only be 50 per day.
 Of course, responding to the messages is charged through your carrier’s SMS rates just like with Facebook text message so make sure you don’t go overboard and get charged with a high bill as a result.